 Out of Africa

-Somewhere between 80,000 and 50,000 years ago, a single migration out of Africa became the forebears of all non-Africans.
+Somewhere between 80,000 and 50,000 years ago, a single human migration out of Africa became the forebears of all non-Africans.
 What drove this first migration and what does that tell us about our evolution?

 In 1967 a team led by Richard Leakey found two hominid skulls and some bones near the Omo River in Ethiopia.
 And 38 years later dating techniques established that they were 195,000 years old.
-More recent dating of fossils found at Jebel Irhoud in Morroco suggest that Homo sapiens, or anatomically modern man, evolved in networks across Africa beginning 300,000 years ago.
+More recent dating of fossils found at Jebel Irhoud in Morocco suggest that Homo sapiens, or anatomically modern man, evolved in networks across Africa beginning 300,000 years ago.

 In 2016 studies were published by three separate teams of geneticists who collected and examined DNA from 787 people from hundreds of indigenous populations around the globe.
 They revealed that all non-Africans today trace their ancestry to a single population.

 Our species tried multiple times to leave Africa as climatic changes made it necessary and possible.
 A jaw bone recently found in a cave in Israel dates from between 177,000 and 194,000 years ago.
 People in Papua New Guinea carry a trace of DNA from an earlier wave of Africans who left the continent as long as 140,000 years ago, and then disappeared.
 One group of H. sapiens, discovered in Israel, left Africa across the area we now know as the Sahara desert at a time when it was fertile.
 They died out when drought returned to the region, leaving skeletal remains that are between 120,000 and 90,000 years old.
 Sophisticated tools that date back as far as 100,000 years ago have been found in Saudi Arabia and India; and Chinese scientists have found teeth belonging to H. sapiens that appear to be as old as 120,000 years.